Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 The Spike reveals his self as the leader of the cyvolvters and starts a war to take back control of cybervators

+Spike tells Max that he has been using his cyber.beast wrong the whole time but thanks him for the neruolace enabling him to perfect the CSDs.
+He is no longer forced to command each cybervator one by one but instead use commander's intent to control every single one of them.
+Unlike Max Spike is able to control human/full scale Humanoid Cyber.Beast, one of which is Torrey

 Spike tries to tell everyone cyber.beast are former cybervators but is enterupted by Kyshumu.

 Kyshumu and Xenos teams up like old times to fight Spike but lose easly Spike comments while fighting them